 - Supported internships can only be offered to young people with a special educational need or disability (SEND) and that have an Education, Health and Care Plan (EHCP)

-- Young people must be aged 16-24 (or 17-24 if the supported internship is through Project Search)
+- Young people must be aged 16 to 24 (or 17 to 24 if the supported internship is through Project Search)

 Who should I contact ?

-Sobia is not available during the summer holiday but advice and guidance can be provided by the 14-19 team by calling 020 8547 5408 and speaking to Gill Higgins or Mumen Tapandar and booking an appointment if required as a follow up.
+Advice and guidance can be provided by the 14 to 25 team by calling 020 8547 5408 and speaking to Gill Higgins or Mumen Tapandar and booking an appointment if required as a follow up.

 What should I do if I’m having trouble with accessing support for training and learning new skills?